 I’ve used fancy calendars before, like this magnetic calendar that’s on our fridge:

 You don’t need to spend $20 on a calendar, unless you want the fancy markers and design.
-Here’s one for under $10 that works just fine:
+Here’s one for well under $10 that works just fine:

 I like the monthly planners to give the entire family a good overview as to what’s going on for that entire month.
 If you prefer to plan a week out, here’s a great weekly planner: